nz-trust-framework/DISTF-reference-architecture/ARF.md

 > **Step 1: First-Time Login – Authenticating with a Digital Credential**
 >
 >1.
 The user visits the transport agency website and chooses to "Sign in with mDL".
 >2.
-The website requests:
->   - The user's **digital driver licence**, presented remotely from their digital wallet.
+The website requests the user's **digital driver licence**, presented remotely from their digital wallet.
->   - Part of this request is for their driver licence number as the **unique identifier** to look up the corresponding account.
 >3.
-The transport agency:
->   - **verifies the credential's authenticity**; and
- >   - **matches the licence number** against its system of record.
+The transport agency verifies the **authenticity** of of the credential and then matches the driver licence number against its system of record.
 >
 >The user is successfully logged in.
 No password required.
 >